Businesswoman At Cafe Making A Phone Call

 Close Of Escrow: What You Need To Know

-You have to work with your seller to purchase the home you want.
-Close of escrow is the step during the closing process that ensures everyone did their part.
+Close of escrow is the step during the closing process that ensures everyone does their part before money is released and the title is transferred.
 Here’s what you need to know before starting.

 What Does Close Of Escrow Mean?

-It can be a little confusing, so let’s break down this phrase a bit more.
+The phrase “close of escrow” can be a little confusing, so let’s break it down.

 Close Of Escrow Vs. Closing Date: What’s The Difference?